-You can use this method with the Outlook Connector in Outlook 2003, Outlook 2007, and Outlook 2010 or Outlook 2013's EAS to sync your calendar and contacts with other computers or smartphones "over the air" when you use a POP3 or IMAP email account.
+This works with Outlook 2007 and above with Outlook.com Exchange accounts to sync your calendar and contacts with other computers or smartphones "over the air" when you use a POP3 or IMAP email account.

 All you need is a Microsoft Account.
-You can create a Microsoft Account for any valid email address; you do not need to use a Hotmail, Live, or Outlook.com address.
-I recommend using your own address.
+You can create a Microsoft Account for any valid email address; you do not need to use an Outlook.com address.
+If you use your own address you'll need to add an Outlook.com alias to your account before you can add it to Outlook desktop.

 Using an Outlook.com account for email?
 See Configuring an Outlook.com account in Outlook.